hero image of Mijin

 • Is Mijin a non-smoking establishment?
 Yes, Mijin maintains a non-smoking environment for all guests.

-• 1954 Mijin was established, specializing in cold buckwheat noodles and buckwheat crepes.
+• 1954: Mijin was founded, specializing in cold buckwheat noodles and buckwheat pancakes.

 Discover Mijin: A Seoul Culinary Landmark Offering Authentic Korean Flavors